Sai-Sam-N/HTML-CSS/README.md

 To fix this issue, just remove the height and width property & instead add a padding. <br>
 Just like the case of margin, we have left, right top and bottom Paddings.

+## CSS Alignment
+<b>My take : </b> Browser aligns all the elements according to text by default.
+If you want to overwrite this behaviour and make the browser align based on elements and NOT the text, you can use the alignment property.<br>

 [https://youtu.be/G3e-cpL7ofc?t=4466](Link)
 By default, our browser aligns the buttons according to the text. 'cause browsers in the beginning were text-based.
-So, to overwrite this behavior and make the browser align the buttons on the same level - we can use `vertical-align`
+So, to overwrite this behavior and make the browser align the buttons on the same level (top) - we can use `vertical-align : top`